-Chiropractic care is often be overlooked when people are experiencing significant discomfort.
+Chiropractic care is often overlooked when people are experiencing significant discomfort.
 If you regularly visit your chiropractor and update them on your other health conditions, they may be able to suggest therapies that could ultimately keep you from having to undergo unnecessary surgery and recovery time.

 Chiropractors can also offer a second opinion or an initial therapy before you decide on surgery, which may cause damage that is permanent and irreversible.
 If chiropractic treatments are conducted but aren’t successful, you can opt for an operation at a later time.